aohorodnyk/aohorodnyk.com/content/post/2022-05-06-parse-time-strings.md

 ### How to parse the date time in Golang

 Fortunately, Golang supports pretty simple API to parse the date time from a string in different formats.
-However, It has pretty unusual layout's format.
+However, It has unusual layout's format.

 To parse the date time, we need to use `time.Parse` function.